Mauricio Dubón

+From San Pedro Sula, Dubón moved to Sacramento, California, at age 15.
+He is the second native-born Honduran to play in the major leagues.
+In 2022, Dubón became the first-ever Honduran player to appear in the playoffs, as well as the first to win a World Series.
+In 2023, he became the first Honduran to win a Gold Glove Award.

-Early life and high school career
+Early life

-Dubón was born and raised in San Pedro Sula, Honduras where he attended Liceo Bilingüe Centroamericano High School.
-When Dubón was 15 years old, a Christian mission group that was visiting Honduras saw Dubón play baseball and invited him to move to the United States to hone his baseball skills while attending high school.
-Dubón accepted the offer and moved to Sacramento, California where he enrolled at Capital Christian High School as a foreign exchange student.
-He posted a .509 batting average (86-for-169) after his junior and senior years at Capital Christian High School, including 23 doubles, 14 triples, eight home runs, and 81 RBIs before being drafted by Boston.
+Mauricio Dubón was born and raised in San Pedro Sula, Honduras, where he attended Liceo Bilingüe Centroamericano High School.
+At age 15, a Christian mission group that was visiting Honduras saw Dubón play baseball and invited him to move to the United States to hone his baseball skills while attending high school.
+Dubón accepted the offer and moved to Sacramento, California, where he enrolled at Capital Christian High School as a foreign exchange student.

+Dubón posted a .509 batting average (86-for-169) after his junior and senior years at Capital Christian High School, including 23 doubles, 14 triples, eight home runs, and 81 runs batted in (RBIs) before being drafted by the Boston Red Sox.
 He was ranked by Baseball America as the best defensive player among the 2013 Red Sox draft picks.
+Dubón is the first Capital Christian alumnus to have been drafted into professional baseball.